Big Pharma’s Role

 Because of this childish shit, the CREATES Act was born.
 It was drafted in 2016 and was lobbied out in 2018 by Big Pharma (shocking) but then passed in 2019.

 It basically states that Pharma companies need to play nice with each other and that smaller companies can sue bigger companies for samples with the intent to create generic versions.
 The other impact law makers hoped for, was the reduction of cost in generics, due to market competition.
 If there are a lot of generics on the market, the cost will naturally drop.

 To help save face and deal with the pesky problem of people complaining over increasing costs, pharma companies have started offering co-pay programs, debit card assistance programs, and coupons.
 An example of this is Xarelto.
 With this card, which I had to qualify for, I end up paying $25 monthly for my refills.
 Which is MUCH better than the list price (as of the time I am writing this) of $470.

 The way Pharma has rigged the system, patients will end up paying *less* with co-pay/ assistance programs for brand name drug than generic, and insurers are forced to foot the bill.
-No matter to them if that ends up hurting patients in the long run.
-They have figured out how the make even the public, participants in their game for more money.
+However, that ends up hurting patients in the long run by superficially making these high list prices “affordable” and therefore diminishing the need to decrease prices.

 Don’t feel badly

 If you are prescribed, or are currently taking a medication that doesn’t have a generic alternative, by all means, use the coupons and programs freely and without second thought.
 I am benefiting from them myself.